smoressy/Color-Run-Script/README.md

-# color-run-script
+# Color Run Script
 Script for the Roblox Game "Color Run".
-Simply copy and paste in your preffered executor and enjoy
+Simply copy and paste in your preffered executor and enjoy <br>
+Made by smores